Proxy Server Configurations

-Many organization use a proxy server to manage and monitor internet traffic.
+Many organizations use a proxy server to manage and monitor internet traffic.
 A proxy server acts as an intermediary between a client and the external network.
-Popular proxy servers include ProxySG and Squid among others.
+Popular proxy servers include ProxySG and Squid, among others.

 There are two typical configurations: caching and transparent.
 The most common is a caching proxy.
 A caching proxy requires that the client is configured to use the proxy.
 This can be done through DHCP or manual configuration.
-A client would set the web proxy to an address, 10.0.0.2 for example and with the port 3128.
-The network would be configured to only allow traffic outbound from 10.0.0.2 and not directly from the client.
+As an example, the web proxy for a client is set to 10.0.0.2 with port 3128.
+The network is then configured to only allow traffic outbound from 10.0.0.2 and not directly from the client.

-In a transparent proxy the client does not need to know about the proxy server.
-It most often is run in line with the router.
+In a transparent proxy, the client does not need to know about the proxy server.
+It most often runs in line with the router.
 No client-side configuration is needed.

 Automox Client Configuration - Linux

 Step 3.
-To verify the setting you can logout of your session, log in again and run “echo $HTTP_PROXY" or "echo $HTTPS_PROXY."
+To verify the setting, you can log out of your session, log in again, and run

 Automox Client Configuration – Windows